It’s BIG. For all intents and purposes, it’s blue. Smells salty. Tastes …salty.

 The mantis shrimp is the most horrifyingly beautiful thing I’ve ever seen in my life.

 Do not be mislead by it’s majestically colored exterior displaying the entire rainbow spectrum in a glorious fashion.
-This little dude
+This little dude is a beast.

 The strike of one mantis shrimp forelimb reaches velocities that produce a force equivalent to a 22 caliber bullet.